-The Literacy and Numeracy Catch-Up Premium provides schools with an additional £500 for each Year 7 student who did not achieve at least level 4 in reading and/or maths at the end of Key Stage 2, for 2016/2017 it will be those students who scored 100 or less in reading and/or maths.
+The Literacy and Numeracy Catch-Up Premium provides schools with an additional £500 for each Year 7 student who did not achieve at least level 4 in reading and/or maths at the end of Key Stage 2.
+This money is used to provide focussed learning in literacy and numeracy for those students identified.

 What is the new Max 7 Teaching Group?

 Max 7 is a new addition to our Year 7 curriculum for this academic year in response to suggestions from both parents and students and it aims to allow for a more effective transition and catch-up (in both literacy and numeracy) for those students who need more help with the process.
 This ensures there is a pastoral and learning continuity for identified students arriving from main stream primary settings at secondary transfer.